2009 Lincoln Penny Bicentennial Cents: Value, Errors, and Designs

 784,614 Uncirculated mint sets were produced in 2009.

 The satin-finish 2009 Lincoln cents were only issued as part of the 2009 Uncirculated coin sets.
-These sets used special burnished dies to give a satin finish to the fields on each coin.
+These sets used special burnished dies and a special strike to give a satin finish to the fields on each coin.

 The 2009 Uncirculated coin set comprised 36 coins, double the number in the Proof sets.
 These sets featured all 18 coin designs and denominations issued in 2009 for both the Philadelphia and Denver Mints.